 Four Tips I Learned at the Mouse House

-When I first joined Disney, after enduring ten interviews over a two year period and a ten-page psychoanalysis by a Gallup consultant, they finally hired me.
+When I first joined Disney, after enduring ten interviews over a two-year period and a ten-page psychoanalysis by a Gallup consultant, they finally hired me.
 My first couple of days were spent at Disney University where I drank the kool-aid, sniffed the pixie-dust and got the microchip planted in my head.
-During those early days of my career I believe I was singing in my sleep, "it’s a small world after all."
-My first assignment was sales manager on Disney Parks & Events Team in Florida that was responsible for organizing private corporate events.
-I didn’t care what they ask me to do; I was just happy to be inside the Magic Kingdom.
+During those early days of my career I believe I was singing in my sleep -- "it’s a small world after all."
+My first assignment was as a sales manager on the Disney Parks & Events Team in Florida which was responsible for organizing private corporate events.
+I didn’t care what they asked me to do; I was just happy to be inside the Magic Kingdom.
 It was the coolest job.
 I learned a ton about food and beverage, logistics, transportation, and entertainment.
 As one of the team members, we sold the magic, and the operations team delivered the dream.
 There were times when I was clueless, but it was truly on-the-job training.

 Know yourself and why you are here My first exposure in rubbing shoulders with executive brass was an open-mouth-insert-foot moment.
-I was invited to have breakfast along with other cast members, or Disney employees, with Al Weiss, who is the president of Walt Disney World Resort.
+I was invited to have breakfast along with other cast members, or Disney employees, with Al Weiss, President of Walt Disney World Resort.

 The invitation said to arrive at one the Disney Resorts at 7:30am.
 I arrived at 6:45am and noticed that my name card wasn’t next to the president.
 So, what would you do if you were in my shoes?
 You guessed it.
 I switched the name cards so that I could sit next to the most powerful man at Walt Disney World Resort.
 Was it wrong?
 Yes.
 Would I do it again?
 No way.
 I had a need to get ahead and make my name known and I wasn’t willing to wait to be discovered.